ksu-is/BlockTock/ProjectRoadMap.md

     - [x] Test examplecode3 on mac.
     - [x] Have basic GUI set up.
     - [x] Have an input for websites to be blocked.
-- [ ] 9.
+- [x] 9.
 Have this done by sprint 3:
-    - [ ] Have a button for OS type Windows of Mac.
+    - [x] Have a button for the OS type: Windows or Mac/Linux.
     - [x] Make sure wesbites are blocked and unblocked properly.
 - [ ] 10.
 Update "How It Works" in the README file to be user-friendly.
 - [ ] 11.
 Create a PowerPoint presentation.